bottledcode/atlas-db/docs/reference/commands.md

    Server: READY\r\n
    ```

-### 3.2 Command Execution
+### 3.3 Command Execution

 Commands issued by clients are processed by the server in real-time.
-The server returns responses immediately unless the
-command specifies a deferred operation.
-Communication remains stateless unless explicitly required by the application
-context.
+The execution model depends on whether the command includes a request ID:

+**Synchronous Mode (No Request ID):**
+- Server processes one command at a time
+- Response guaranteed to arrive before next command is processed
+- Backward compatible with existing clients
-The protocol ensures that commands and their responses are tightly coupled, reducing ambiguity and simplifying
+- Commands and responses are tightly coupled in order

+**Asynchronous Mode (With Request ID):**
+- Server spawns a goroutine for each tagged command
+- Multiple commands execute concurrently
+- Responses may arrive in any order
+- Client must correlate responses using request IDs
+- Ideal for I/O-bound operations and bulk transfers

-troubleshooting.
-By leveraging structured error handling, clients can quickly identify and address issues.
+The protocol ensures clear command-response correlation through request ID tagging, reducing ambiguity even when responses arrive out-of-order.
+By leveraging structured error handling and thread-safe writes, clients can quickly identify and address issues while maintaining high throughput.

 ---